-The First-Time Homebuyer’s Ultimate Guide to Finding A Realtor
+The First-Time Homebuyer’s Ultimate Guide on How to Find a Realtor®

-You’ve saved up all your pennies, forgone the avocado toast, and you think you’re ready to buy your first house.
-But you need someone to guide you through the process, and you’re not sure how to find that person: either all the agents you know don’t seem like quite the right fit, or you don’t know any agents at all.
+You’ve saved up all your pennies, forgone some luxuries, and you think you’re ready to buy your first house.
+But you need someone to guide you through the process, and you’re not sure how to find that person; either all the agents you know don’t seem like quite the right fit, or you don’t know any agents at all.
 If you’re ready to buy a house and you need to find a Realtor®, here’s how to do it.

 Let data do the job for you

-For example, let’s say you’re a veteran approved for a VA loan between $250,000 and $275,000 in your area, and you’re looking at a specific neighborhood; HomeLight can use recent sales data to find agents who have helped the most buyers like you buy a house in that very neighborhood.
-We’ll recommend up to three agents for you to interview, they’ll reach out to you, and you can decide if any of them are the perfect fit.
+For example, let’s say you’re a veteran approved for a VA loan between $250,000 and $275,000 in your area, and you’re looking at a specific neighborhood; HomeLight uses recent sales data to find agents who have helped the most buyers like you in that specific neighborhood.
+We will recommend up to three agents for you to interview.
+They will reach out to you, and you can decide if any of them are the perfect fit.

 Leverage your network

-Even if an agent comes highly recommended, however, don’t hire the first agent that is recommended to you!
-Make sure you talk to several Realtors® and weigh your options before deciding on the one you would like to work with.
-According to the Association of Real Estate License Law Officials (ARELLO), there are an estimated 2 million active real estate licensees in the United States — so there are a lot of real estate agents to choose from!
-Just because a Realtor® is a great fit for someone you know, it doesn’t mean that person is the perfect Realtor® for you.
+Even if an agent comes highly recommended, don’t hire the first one suggested to you.
+Make sure you talk to several Realtors and consider your options before deciding on the one you would like to work with.
+There are an estimated 3 million active real estate licensees in the United States — so there are many from which to choose.
+Just because a Realtor is a great fit for someone you know, it doesn’t mean that person is the perfect Realtor for you.

 Ask other experts for referrals

-“A good Realtor® should have title and lender companies in their pocket,” explains Heather Kerstetter, an experienced real estate agent in York County, Pennsylvania.
+“A good Realtor should have title and lender companies in their pocket,” explains Heather Kerstetter, an experienced real estate agent in York, South Carolina.
 “When you need inspections, they should be able to tell you who they have worked with and let you decide.
-Your Realtor® should have all of that information for you,” she says.
+Your Realtor should have all of that information for you,” she says.

 On the flip side, your mortgage broker probably knows tons of agents, as do home contractors or handymen, inspectors, plumbers — the list goes on.
 If you’ve already got someone helping you with one part of your real estate transaction, they might be able to suggest a good agent to you.